Deploying to DeepStream for YOLOv3

 sudo mv /usr/lib/aarch64-linux-gnu/libnvinfer_plugin.so.8.x.y ${HOME}/libnvinfer_plugin.so.8.x.y.bak // backup original libnvinfer_plugin.so.x.y sudo cp `pwd`/out/libnvinfer_plugin.so.8.m.n /usr/lib/aarch64-linux-gnu/libnvinfer_plugin.so.8.x.y sudo ldconfig

 To integrate a model trained by TAO with DeepStream, you should generate a device-specific optimized TensorRT engine using TAO Deploy.
-The generated TensorRT engine file can then be ingested by DeepStream.
+The generated TensorRT engine file can then be ingested by DeepStream (Currently, YOLOv3 etlt files are not supported by DeepStream).

 For YOLOv3, you will need to build the TensorRT open source plugins and custom bounding-box parser.
 The instructions to build TensorRT open source plugins are provided in the TensorRT OSS section above.
 The instructions to build custom bounding-box parser is provided below in prerequisite section and the required code can be found in this GitHub repo.